hileamlakB/CConnect/README.md

 * Design the same system, but use Python gRPC.

 ## Getting Started
-Follow these instructions to get set up for demo day.
-We assume that students in the class will have a working C compiler set up and have working proficiency in C and Python.
+Follow these instructions to get set up the project.
+We assume you already have working C compiler set up and have working proficiency in C and Python.

 ### Setup (Wire Protocol)
 1. Clone the repository to your local machine by running